 Off-duty cop who killed daughter's boyfriend faces 3rd trial

-In this Friday, June 30, 2017 photo, Shannon Kepler, left, arrives with his legal team for afternoon testimony in his trial in Tulsa, Okla.
-Kepler, a former Oklahoma police officer who fatally shot his daughter's black boyfriend in 2014 is on trial for the third time after jurors in previous trials couldn't decide whether or not to convict him of first-degree murder.
+A former Oklahoma police officer who said he was trying to protect his daughter when he fatally shot her black boyfriend in 2014 is on trial for the third time in seven months, after jurors in previous trials couldn't decide whether he was guilty of murder.
+Experts say Shannon Kepler's case illustrates a broad unwillingness to convict police officers, particularly in cases involving fatal shootings - and even when the lines between officer and civilian are blurred.

 Add your comments below